veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Hevc) {                                                                                                                               ¦
-¦      // See ISO/IEC 14496-12, 8.15.3 for an explanation of composition times.                                                                                           ¦
+¦      // See ISO/IEC 14496-12:2015, 8.6.1 for the description of the composition                                                                                         ¦
-¦      // The offset in an FLV file is always in milliseconds.                                                                                                            ¦
+¦      // time offset.
+The offset in an FLV file is always in milliseconds.                                                                                               ¦
 ¦      compositionTimeOffset = SI24                                                                                                                                       ¦
 ¦                                                                                                                                                                         ¦
 ¦      // Body contains one or more NALUs; full frames are required                                                                                                       ¦